 Question 7: What is the recommended vaccination strategy for patients with MS planning to undertake international travel?

-Patients with MS planning to undertake international travel may be at risk for various potentially severe and vaccine-preventable infections that are not endemic in their country of origin [6, 90].
-The risk of such infections varies depending on the itinerary, pre-existing health factors, and unique behaviors of the traveler [90].
-Therefore, patients with MS who plan overseas travel should undergo a risk assessment and guidance on vaccination by a healthcare professional, ideally at least 2-3 months before traveling.
-An immunization encounter before travel also provides an opportunity to update all age-appropriate immunizations [6].
+Patients with MS planning to undertake international travel may be at risk for various potentially severe and vaccine-preventable infections that are not endemic in their country of origin.
+6,90 The risk of such infections varies depending on the itinerary, pre-existing health factors, and unique behaviors of the traveler.
+90 Therefore, patients with MS who plan overseas travel should undergo a risk assessment and guidance on vaccination by a health-care professional, ideally at least 2 to 3 months before traveling.
+An immunization encounter before travel also provides an opportunity to update all age-appropriate immunizations.
+6

-Six studies have evaluated the efficacy and/or safety of travel vaccines in pwMS [26-31].
-Details on the methodology, level of the evidence and results of these studies are available in Appendix 3.
+Six studies have evaluated the efficacy and/or safety of travel vaccines in pwMS.^{26-31} Details on the methodology, level of the evidence, and results of these studies are available in Supplemental Appendix 3.

 Rabies.
-A single self-controlled retrospective study (Level 3) reported the risk of relapses in 55 patients with MS who underwent pre-exposure rabies vaccination [26].
-The annualized relapse rate in the pre-exposure, exposure risk and post-risk periods were 0.44, 0.22, and 0.10, respectively (rate ratio for exposure-risk to pre-exposure periods, 0.51 [95% CI 0.10-1.68]).
+A single self-controlled retrospective study (level 3) reported the risk of relapses in 55 patients with MS who underwent pre-exposure rabies vaccination.26 The annualized relapse rate in the pre-exposure, exposure-risk, and post-risk periods were 0.44, 0.22, and 0.10, respectively (rate ratio for exposure-risk to pre-exposure periods, 0.51 [95% CI 0.10-1.68]).

-Tick-borne encephalitis (TBE).
-A small cohort study (Level 3) conducted in 15 pwMS living in TBE risk areas reported no association between TBE vaccination and clinical or radiological disease activity [28].
-In addition, all patients had protective antibody titers at follow-up [28].
-Similarly, Winkelmann et al. (Level 3) reported that: (i) the annualized relapse rate decreased from 0.65 in the year before TBE vaccination to 0.21 in the following year; (ii) EDSS remained stable throughout the study period; and (iii) 78% of patients had protective antibody titers after vaccination [27].
+Tick-borne encephalitis.
+A small cohort study (level 3) conducted in 15 pwMS living in TBE risk areas reported no association between TBE vaccination and clinical or radiological disease activity.28 In addition, all patients had protective antibody titers at follow-up.28 Similarly, Winkelmann et al.27 (level 3) reported that (a) the annualized relapse rate decreased from 0.65 in the year before TBE vaccination to 0.21 in the following year, (b) EDSS remained stable throughout the study period, and (c) 78% of patients had protective antibody titers after vaccination.

 Yellow fever.
-Three studies have investigated the effects of yellow fever vaccination (YFV) on MS disease activity [29-31].
-A selfcontrolled case series study (Level 4) assessed the risk of relapse in seven patients with relapsing-remitting MS vaccinated against yellow fever before traveling to endemic regions [29].
-Age- and sexmatched healthy individuals, unvaccinated patients with MS, and influenza-vaccinated patients with MS were included as control groups.
-The at-risk period was defined as 1 to 5 weeks from vaccination, and total follow-up lasted 24 months [29].
-The exacerbation rate was higher during the at-risk period compared to the remaining 23 months of follow-up (8.57 vs. 0.67; RR 12.78, 95% CI 4.28-38.13; p < 0.001) and a significant increase in new or enlarging T2-weighted lesions and Gd-enhancing lesions was reported [29].
-More recently, a retrospective cohort study (Level 3) including 23 patients with a similar design did not confirm these findings.
-Instead, a sharp decrease in the annualized relapse rate was observed from 0.52 in the pre-exposure period (PEP) to 0.17 and 0.13 in the exposure risk period (ERP) and post risk period (PRP), respectively [30].
-Consistent with these findings, Papeix et al. observed no increased relapse rate or disability worsening in a cohort of 128 pwMS following YFV [31] (Level 3).
-The 1-year annualized relapse rate (ARR) following YFV was 0.219 in exposed patients compared with 0.208 in the non-exposed group, and the difference was not statistically significant (p=0.92).
-Time to first relapse (HR 1.33, 95% CI 0.53-3.30; p = 0.54) and EDSS score worsening during the first year after YFV (15.6% vs. 13.5%; p=0.77) were also not different between groups [31].
+Three studies have investigated the effects of yellow fever vaccination (YFV) on MS disease activity.29-31 A self-controlled case series study (level 4) assessed the risk of relapse in seven patients with relapsing-remitting MS vaccinated against yellow fever before traveling to endemic regions.29 Ageand sex-matched healthy individuals, unvaccinated patients with MS, and influenza-vaccinated patients with MS were included as control groups.
+The atrisk period (ARP) was defined as 1 to 5 weeks from vaccination, and total follow-up lasted 24 months.29 The exacerbation rate was higher during the ARP compared to the remaining 23 months of followup (8.57 vs. 0.67; RR 12.78, 95% CI 4.28-38.13; p < 0.001) and a significant increase in new or enlarging T2-weighted lesions and gadolinium-enhancing lesions was reported.29 More recently, a retrospective cohort study (level 3) including 23 patients with a similar design did not confirm these findings.
+Instead, a sharp decrease in the annualized relapse rate was observed from 0.52 in the PEP to 0.17 and 0.13 in the ERP and PRP, respectively.30 Consistent with these findings, Papeix et al.31 observed no increased relapse rate or disability worsening in a cohort of 128 pwMS following YFV (level 3).
+The 1-year ARR following YFV was 0,219 in exposed patients compared with 0.208 in the non-exposed group, and the difference was not statistically significant (p=0.92).
+Time to first relapse (HR 1.33, 95% CI 0.53-3.30; p=0.54) and EDSS score worsening during the first year after YFV (15.6% vs. 13.5%; p=0.77) were also not different between groups.31